Trizon on Steam - User reviews, Price & Information

 Trizon is a roguelike deck-building game.
 Fuse any two cards together to play crazy combos.
 The game combines auto-battler mechanics, where creatures attack on their own, with instant-effect spell cards.
 Battles are fast-paced and dynamic, set against a simple and restrained art style.

-Trizon is a turn-based tactics, deckbuilding and strategy game developed and published by Ling.
+Trizon is a turn-based tactics, deckbuilding and strategy game developed by Ling and published by IndieArk.

 Released on May 14th 2025 is available on Windows and MacOS in 4 languages: English, Simplified Chinese, Japanese and Portuguese - Brazil.